Murph9/RallyGame2/README.md

 -   reduction in fuel use
 -   relics that need distance travelled to get better
 -   improve based on part branding based on the amount of a brand of parts you have
+-   every 5 minutes your power/grip/drag gets randomized in some range
+-   temporarily upgrades your car for a limited amount of time

 ---